Kohn Pedersen Fox: Achievements

 KPF has been involved in the design of some of the world's tallest buildings including: Ping-An Financial Centre in Shenzhen, China at 600 m / 1,969 ft.; the Lotte World Tower in Seoul, South Korea at 555 m / 1,820 ft.; the CTF Finance Center in Guangzhou, China at 530 m / 1,739 ft.; the CITIC Tower in Beijing, China at 528 m / 1,732 ft; and Shanghai World Financial Center in Shanghai, China at 492 m / 1,614 ft.

 KPF takes on a large number of restoration and renovation projects.
 Examples of this work include The World Bank Headquarters, Unilever House, and The Landmark in Hong Kong.
 KPF has been recognized for workplace collaboration.
 KPF's intranet "Architectural Forum" has been described in Architectural Record as an example of "a resource that contributes to a learning environment through mentoring supporting teams and individuals with new ideas, and sharing best practices".

+Tallest buildings

+This list ranks buildings which stand over 750 ft tall that are designed by Kohn Pedersen Fox.
+Spires and other architectural details are included in the height of a building, however, antennas are excluded.

+In order for a building to be in this list, the building itself must have been designed or partially designed by Kohn Pedersen Fox.
+Due to this, buildings such as 15 Hudson Yards, 35 Hudson Yards, 50 Hudson Yards, and many others are not included in this list.